TimGW/Tasqs/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability, please send an e-mail to tim.gortworst@gmail.com.
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability, please open up a new issue under: https://github.com/TimGW/Tasqs/issues All security vulnerabilities will be promptly addressed.

 ## License